How Workers Compensation Settlements Work

 In 2019, there were at least 2.8 million nonfatal workplace injuries and illnesses by private employers in the United States.
 Employers also spend at least $62 billion on lost time due to workplace injuries.
 Workplace injuries do not only cost employers money, but they also cause employees several other losses.
 This is why employees have a right to claim compensation if they have been injured while at work.

 To protect both the employers and employees from the damaging effects of workplace injuries, the federal and state government requires all employers to have workers compensation insurance.
 This coverage protects employers from lawsuits and ensures employees get fair compensation.
-Therefore, if you are injured at work, you can talk to an Austin law firm to help you with the claim.
+Therefore, if you are injured at work, you can talk to a law firm to help you with the claim.

 The Workers Compensation Process